openmfp/.github/profile/README.md

 ## :books: Learn More

-To learn more about openMFP, stay tuned for the official documentation coming soon!
+To learn more about OpenMFP, please use our official documentation on https://openmfp.org.